adarshsahu2803/pokedex-application/README.md

 Visit http://localhost:3000 in your web browser to view the application.

+## Deployment
+The application has been deployed using Netify.
+Access it [here](https://pokedex-adarsh.netlify.app/).

 ## API Integration
 The application integrates with the Pokémon API to fetch Pokémon data.
 Ensure a stable internet connection to retrieve real-time data from the API.